AOSC Committees

 Charge:

-• Track alumni and maintain an updated directory.
+• Track alumni and maintain an up-to-date directory

-• Facilitate alumni connections to the department: events, seminars, Facebook pages, newsletters, etc.
+• Foster alumni engagement via events, seminars, Facebook pages, newsletters, etc.

-• Help organize AOSC alumni events at AMS and AGU annual meetings
+• Help organize AOSC alumni events at the AMS and AGU annual meetings